Sangyadhillo/E-Commerce-Sales-Analysis/README.md

 # **Introduction**
 e-Commerce domain
-1.The dataset consists of transactional data with customers in different countries who make purchases from an online retail company based in the United Kingdom (UK).
+1. The dataset consists of transactional data with customers in different countries who make purchases from an online retail company based in the United Kingdom (UK).
-2.Company: UK-based and online retail
+2. Company: UK-based and online retail
-3.Products for selling: Mainly all-occasion gifts 4.Customers: Most are wholesalers (local or international) 5.Transactions Period Data : From 1st Dec 2010 to 9th Dec 2011 (One year)
+3. Products for selling: Mainly all-occasion gifts
+4. Customers: Most are wholesalers (local or international)
+5. Transactions Period Data : From 1st Dec 2010 to 9th Dec 2011 (One year)

 # **Understanding requirements:**